falpi/osb-jwt-provider/README.md

 In this case the `JWT_IDENTITY_ASSERTION` parameter would be valued with: `'${token.payload.appid}'`.<br/>

 #### 4. Combined identity
 <p align="justify">It is possible to combine scenarios 2 and 3 to strengthen security, maintaining the management of the mapping on the OSB and at the same time forcing the use of a claim by verifying that it corresponds to the mapped user.
 In this way, you also get the benefit of forcing OAUTH2 app-registrations dedicated to use with the OSB, avoiding that identities already used in other contexts are recycled.
-This scenario can be implemented by leveraging the "VALIDATION ASSERTION" parameter to force this verification.</p>
+This scenario can be implemented by leveraging the VALIDATION_ASSERTION parameter to force this verification.</p>

 For example, you can configure the `VALIDATION_ASSERTION` parameter with a simple script like this:  `'${token.payload.sub}'=='${username}'`.<br/>